-The ashes still not settled when it burned up the box-office in May of this year, the action thriller Iron Man 3 slams into home theaters in a Blu-ray combo pack.
+The ashes still not settled when it burned up the box office in May of this year, the action thriller Iron Man 3 slams into home theaters in a Blu-ray combo pack.
 The movie with its HD Master Audio transfer from the theatrical release can shake the family room with the right equipment.
-The movie cashed in with over $1billion ticket sales from around the globe and with the home release entering the video market; it may be this year's biggest winner.
+The movie cashed in with over $1 billion in ticket sales from around the globe and with the home release entering the video market; it may be this year's biggest winner.

-In this sequel of Iron Man we find Tony Stark has invented a new way to put on his impenetrable suit of armor and has a room full of new metal fashions that have special features.
+In this sequel to Iron Man, we find Tony Stark has invented a new way to put on his impenetrable suit of armor and has a room full of new metal fashions that have special features.
 He's on top of the world living with Pepper Potts (Gwyneth Paltrow) the love of his life in his home and new production quarters of Stark Industries.
-Flash back to the 1990's at a science convention where we are introduced to Maya Hansen (Rebecca Hall), a scientist and number one girlfriend of Stark.
+Flashback to the 1990s at a science convention where we are introduced to Maya Hansen (Rebecca Hall), a scientist and number one girlfriend of Stark.
 Upon entering an elevator, Stark gets confronted by inventor Aldrich Killian (Guy Pierce) wanting a meeting to show him his new invention.
 The elevator stops at his suite and Stark makes the mistake of sloughing him off.

-Flash back to today with Pepper running into Maya at Stark Industries.
+Flashback to today with Pepper running into Maya at Stark Industries.
 Maya wants to chat with her, but Pepper's not up to it.
-A moment later Pepper gets led to a meeting with the now wealthy Killian.
-I the boardroom Killian uses a special device to show her his newest creation that will help develop and can control the human brain.
+A moment later Pepper gets led to a meeting with the now-wealthy Killian.
+In the boardroom, Killian uses a special device to show her his newest creation that will help develop and can control the human brain.

-In the meantime, an ugly Middle Eastern despot The Mandarin (Ben Kingsley) has reared up in defiance to the United States Government's killing of innocent people in his county.
+In the meantime, an ugly Middle Eastern despot The Mandarin (Ben Kingsley) has reared up in defiance of the United States Government's killing of innocent people in his county.
 He has vowed to kill the president and do the country mortal harm.
-When Iron Man swings into action and his side kick Colonel James Rhodes (Don Cheadle) gets caught up in an insidious plan to blow up the USA, the fate of the world hangs in the balance.
+When Iron Man swings into action and his sidekick Colonel James Rhodes (Don Cheadle) gets caught up in an insidious plan to blow up the USA, the fate of the world hangs in the balance.

-The Blu-ray Combo pack has a good measure of Extras, but for this title the rabid fans may be somewhat disappointed in the amount of content.
-Being Iron Man is top dog of Marvel's Avengers; I was expecting at least another hour of how the film was made.
+The Blu-ray Combo pack has a good measure of Extras, but for this title, the rabid fans may be somewhat disappointed in the amount of content.
+Being Iron Man is the top dog of Marvel's Avengers; I was expecting at least another hour of how the film was made.